Our Results in Philippines

 Sponsor a Child in the Philippines

 Sponsorship is a special kind of giving that creates a relationship between you and the community in which Save the Children is helping to create real and lasting change.
-It provides more than the satisfaction that comes with aid for improving the health and well-being of children; it delivers a special opportunity to witness young lives lifted over time.
+It provides you with the opportunity to witness young lives lifted over time.
 Through child sponsorship, two lives are changed forever: yours and the life of your sponsored child.Sponsor a Child

 Philippines Facts and Statistics